Smarty-Pants-Inc/botpack/SPEC.md

 ### 13.3 Trust UX

-* On `botyard add` or `botyard sync`:
+* On `botpack add` or `botpack sync`:

-  * If a package introduces gated capabilities, Botyard prints a clear prompt-style message and fails non-interactively unless `--yes` or explicit `botyard trust ...` has been applied.
+  * If a package introduces gated capabilities, Botpack prints a clear prompt-style message and fails non-interactively unless `--yes` or explicit `botpack trust ...` has been applied.
 * In CI, default to non-interactive; require pre-approved trust file.

 ### 13.4 Enterprise policy hooks (optional mid-term)

-Support `.botyard/policy.toml` to enforce:
+Support `.botpack/policy.toml` to enforce:

 * allowed registries/sources
 * signature requirement